 Most pregnant women will want to eat an additional 340 calories per day during the second trimester and an extra 450 calories a day during the third trimester, according to the Academy of Nutrition and Dietetics.

-To support these requirements, you’ll want to incorporate plant-based foods with higher nutrient density such as nuts, seeds, and avocado.
+To support these requirements during a plant-based pregnancy, you’ll want to incorporate plant-based foods with higher nutrient density such as nuts, seeds, and avocado.

 Protein-rich foods should be a part of every big meal because of the role that the nutrient plays during pregnancy.
 Protein is essential for healthy fetal growth and development, as well as to support many changes in your body.

 Curious about the best protein for vegetarians?
 Some of the best plant-based sources of protein include:

 - legumes such as chickpeas, beans, and dried peas